kofoednielsen/tizenscan/readme.md

 ## how it works
 the tools uses `arp -a` to find accessable endpoints and their mac addresses.
-Then it performs a lookup with api.macaddress.io, and checks if the mac address belongs to samsung if it does, the ip is printed to the terminal
+Then it performs a lookup, with a mac/vendor map, and checks if the mac address belongs to samsung if it does, the ip is printed to the terminal